For the latest on recreational water quality monitoring for Lake Illawarra, Warilla Beach and North Shellharbour Beach visit NSW Beachwatch.

 In urban areas, stormwater (rainwater plus anything carried along with it), runs down gutters and drains and is piped directly into local ponds, lakes and rivers.
 Unlike sewerage, stormwater does not get taken to a treatment plant.
 Eventually, much of it ends up reaching the ocean.

 Moving stormwater picks up any pollutants in its path – including plastic litter, paint, oil, grass clippings, car washing detergents, herbicides and even dog poo.
 As a general precaution, swimming at beaches in the Illawarra should be avoided for up to one day after heavy rainfall, or for as long as stormwater is present.

 To reduce stormwater pollutants entering our waterways, we have installed a number of traps, including gross pollutant traps and trash racks.
 Ponds and wetlands are also used to improve stormwater quality.

-To find out more about how you can play your part in preventing stormwater pollution and keeping our waterways clean, please visit the NSW Office of Environment and Heritage.
+To find out more about how you can play your part in preventing stormwater pollution and keeping our waterways clean, please visit the NSW Department of Planning, Industry and Environment.